Private health services plan premiums

 Forms and publications

-- Interpretation Bulletin IT85R2, Health and Welfare Trusts for Employees
+- Income Tax Folio S2-F1-C1: Health and Welfare Trusts

 - Interpretation Bulletin IT339R2 Meaning of 'private health services plan' (1988 and subsequent taxation years)